-The nomination survey helps keep the identification process fairly simple.
+The nomination survey helps keep the talent identification process fairly simple.
 It asks respondents to rate how confident they are that the potential successor can perform the role, and how soon the succession candidate will be ready to move into the role.
 It also leaves room for respondents to add any thoughts or comments that might assist with the evaluation of successors

 The successor nomination survey can be completed by: